 If your soft cover book is going to be very thick, or it needs to survive constant usage or extreme climatic conditions, you may require PUR binding.
 PUR binding uses a special high tach adhesive called Polyurethane Reactive Adhesive, and while this process is more expensive, it will provide a binding many times stronger than standard perfect binding.

 Saddle stitching, also known as book stapling, is one of the most cost efficient binding methods available to fasten books.
 It's fast, economical and ideal for smaller publications and booklets.
 The pages are secured through the centre-fold by wire staples, allowing the book to open flat.
 The number of pages that can be stitched depends on how thick the paper is, although as a general rule 48 pages is the maximum advisable number of pages for a saddle stitched book.

-It's also interesting to note, that saddle stitched books need to have a page count in a multipul of 4, so that there is a spine fold for the staple to fasten.
+It's also interesting to note, that saddle stitched books need to have a page count in a multiple of 4 so that there is a spine fold for the staple to fasten.
 We'd be pleased to advise you on soft cover options and whether it is the best solution for binding your books...

 Coil Binding, also known as Spiral Binding, is the binding method seen below.
-While Wire-o-Bidning and Coil Binding might be mistaken for each other with no significant difference, we can assure you there is.
-Additionaly, there is also a price difference between the two bidning styles.
-The largest differnce in the practicle use between Wire-o-Binding and Coil Binding is that coil binding needs to be threaded and screwed in from either the top or bottom on the book to be bound or removed.
+While Wire-Binding and Coil Binding might be mistaken for each other with no significant difference, we can assure you there is.
+Additionally, there is also a price difference between the two binding styles.
+The largest difference in the practical use between Wire-o-Binding and Coil Binding is that coil binding needs to be threaded and screwed in from either the top or bottom on the book to be bound or removed.
 That means there is no easy way for a page to come loose other than to tear a page out.
-The alternative of Wire-o-Bind, has small wire teeth that are lifted from the side of the wire and are inserted into the pre-cut holes.
-That means Wire-o-Binding pages can be removed and / or inserted easier then on a coil bound book.
+The alternative of Wire-o-Bind has small wire teeth that are lifted from the side of the wire and are inserted into the pre-cut holes.
+That means Wire-o-Binding pages can be removed and/or inserted easier than on a coil bound book.